 A daily project execution plan is a consolidated list of activities and should be prepared at least a day in advance effective for the next day.
 It should include activities that are planned for the day, and are part of the baseline project plan; it should include the list of activities that are a result of changes in project scope or backlogs.
 At this stage, the activities should be further broken down into smallest measurable and quantifiable task to have a better degree of control on the activity.
 Breaking the task to smallest set of activity will also help in better allocation of resources.
 Always start with the next most important milestone and work towards its accomplishment.

-The daily plan should include the following set of activities
+The daily project execution plan should include the following set of activities

 List of activities in progress

 List of activities scheduled for commencement as per the updated project schedule

 List of activities scheduled for completion as per the updated project schedule

 Person responsible to achieve the target

 List of activities that need coordination with other agencies/stakeholders

 The status of the activity whether achieved or not

 Reasons for not able to achieve the planned target for the day